Essential Thrombocytosis

 Platelet survival is normal in essential thrombocytosis.
 Instead, the elevated counts result from increased production of platelets by megakaryocytes.
 The cause of this increase in platelet production remains unclear, but possibilities include the following:

-Bone marrow megakaryocytic precursors (colony-forming unit–megakaryocyte [CFU-Meg]) from patients with essential thrombocytosis form colonies in the absence of exogenous thrombopoietin (Tpo).
-There is no evidence for mutations in the genes for Tpo, and patients with essential thrombocytosis have normal or even decreased plasma Tpo levels, possibly reflecting increased Tpo clearance due to the elevated circulating platelet mass.
+Bone marrow megakaryocytic precursors (colony-forming unit–megakaryocyte [CFU-Meg]) from patients with essential thrombocytosis form colonies in the absence of exogenous thrombopoietin (TPO).
+There is no evidence for mutations in the genes for TPO, and patients with essential thrombocytosis have normal or even decreased plasma TPO levels, possibly reflecting increased TPO clearance due to the elevated circulating platelet mass.

 JAK2 mutations possibly turn the thrombopoietin receptor on permanently, leading to overproduction of megakaryocytes.
 JAK2 mutation is seen in approximately 50-60% of patients.